 It is highly recommended to deploy AMIs with two NICs and use the secondary NIC as the collection point.
 AWS does not let you release the primary private IP address of an instance unless you terminate the instance itself.

 - In the Add Storage section, the Root Volume should not be increased.
-The partition /dev/zvda/ should be set to 100GB.
-Make sure the Delete on Termination box is checked.
+The disk /dev/xvda/ should be set to 100GB.

 If you need more storage, attach additional disks after the instance is running.
 Please see the Adding storage to AMI section or contact Plixer support for assistance.